 The 2019 Kia Forte has been unveiled at the Detroit Auto Show today.
 The all-new 2019 Forte is ready to battle the Civic with styling that has been borrowed from the Stinger sport sedan.
 In addition to the sportier styling, the third generation 2019 Forte also introduces a new Intelligent Variable transmission.

 For starters, the 2019 Forte builds on the sportiness of the last generation with a more sophisticated look thanks to several styling cues that were inspired by the Stinger.
-Kia’s designers decided to ditch the cab forward look of the last generation and.
-The 2019 Forte now sports a fastback-like shape with a longer hood and short rear deck.
+Kia’s designers decided to ditch the cab forward look of the last generation, since the 2019 Forte now sports a fastback-like shape with a longer hood and short rear deck.
 The cowl point was also pushed back five inches.

 The 2019 Forte has also grown with its length increasing 3.2-inches to 182.7 inches, which adds more legroom and more space in the trunk.
 The Forte now has one of the largest trunks in its class with 15.1 cubic feet of space.
 The Forte is also half an inch taller and its width has increased to 70.8-inches.